-Head to the Willamette Valley for the annual Molalla Buckeroo PRCA Rodeo, July 1-4, 2017, for bareback bronc riding, saddle bronc riding and more, plus nightly fireworks and music.
-Now in its 82nd year, the St. Paul Rodeo takes place on June 30-July 4, 2017, nearby with a host of exciting activities.
+Head to the Willamette Valley for the annual Molalla Buckeroo PRCA Rodeo, July 2018, for bareback bronc riding, saddle bronc riding and more, plus nightly fireworks and music.
+Now in its 82nd year, the St. Paul Rodeo takes place on June 2-7, 2018, nearby with a host of exciting activities.

-The Coos County Fair and Rodeo celebrates takes place July 25-29, 2017 in Myrtle Point with bulls, barrels, team roping and lots of fun kids events.
-After taking a year off, the Fort Dalles Days Pro Rodeo is expected to return in July 2017 in The Dalles with a full roster of rodeo events, a parade and nightly entertainment.
+The Coos County Fair and Rodeo celebrates takes place July 24-28, 2018 in Myrtle Point with bulls, barrels, team roping and lots of fun kids events.
+Fort Dalles Days Pro Rodeo is expected to return in July 2018 in The Dalles with a full roster of rodeo events, a parade and nightly entertainment.

-Head east for Chief Joseph Days, always the last week of July, which starts with the Bucking Horse Stampede through downtown Joseph and includes a traditional Indian dance competition among other exciting events.
+Head east for Chief Joseph Days, July 24-29, 2018, which starts with the Bucking Horse Stampede through downtown Joseph and includes a traditional Indian dance competition among other exciting events.